doctrine/mongodb-odm/docs/en/cookbook/time-series-data.rst

 change values in the document, in this example we'll assume that the data will not change.

 Now we can mark the document as a time series document.
-This is done using the ``TimeSeries`` attribute.
-Since we'll be storing data from multiple sensors, we store the ID of each sensor as metadata.
-We only use the temperature as a measurement, but we could also add additional sensors.
-With that in mind, we can add the ``TimeSeries`` attribute:
+To do so, we use the ``TimeSeries`` attribute, configuring appropriate values for the time and metadata field, which in our case stores the ID of the sensor reporting the
+measurement:

 .. code-block:: php